Leverege/amplify-docs/docs/config/config-basics.md

 [Screenshot of save & revert of current dashboard]

+!!!
+Note "Note: Default Dashboard"
     Note: The Default dashboard is a user’s personal dashboard configuration for exact page location.
 Saving the configuration to the dashboard titled “Default” will only apply the configuration as the default dashboard to the current user, for currently assumed role, and to exact path for which the configuration was performed.

     For example, if a user A is on the Company > Assets page as Role A and saves a new configuration to the Default dashboard at that page, it will affect only the Default dashboard for User A while they are using Role A on the Company > Assets page.

     It will not impact the Default dashboard for user B at Company > Assets using Role A, not impact Default dashboard for any users at Company > Assets using Role B, and not impact the Default dashboard of user A at other Asset paths (e.g. Location > Assets) using Role A.

 1. To save the configured state to a new dashboard, click the three-dot icon next to the dashboard selector and click **Save Dashboard As…**